Woman holding religious cauldron

 Job Prospects

-Taught by staff who are active at the cutting edge of their disciplines, advising religious communities and shaping policy, you will be well equipped to enter into any professional role which requires religious literacy and cultural sensitivity.
-Our students go on to work in a variety of different professions including charity work, law, education, government, health and social care, youthwork, publishing, ministry, finance and other forms of business and industry.
+Taught by active staff responsible for advising religious communities and shaping policy, you will be well equipped to enter into any professional role which requires religious literacy and cultural sensitivity.
+Our students go on to work in a variety of different professions, including charity work, law, education, government, health and social care, youthwork, publishing, ministry, finance and other forms of business and industry.

-A degree in Theology and Religious Studies builds skills that are in high demand with employers across all sectors.
+While studying our Theology and Religious Studies degree, you will develop skills that are in high demand with employers across all sectors.
 Alongside critical thinking, argumentation, independent decision making, and the ability to present complex information clearly, our programme develops cultural and religious literacy, empathy and understanding of diverse perspectives, media literacy and technological skills, and helps you gain project management experience that is crucial for career advancement.

 Careers and Employability aims to deliver a service which is inclusive, impartial, welcoming, informed and tailored to your personal goals and aspirations, to enable you to develop as an individual and contribute to the business and community in which you will live and work.